Eleanor de' Medici: Duchess consort of Mantua

 In October 1600, Eleanor attended the wedding of her sister Marie to Henry IV of France.
-In 1601, Queen Marie gave birth to her first child and son, the future Louis XIII of France; Marie made her sister Eleanor the godmother of the child.
+In 1601, Queen Marie gave birth to her first child and son, the future Louis XIII; Marie made her sister Eleanor the godmother of the child.

-In 1602, Vincenzo traveled to Flanders in search of medical treatment, he left Eleanor in control of the duchy.
-In this time she sent Ferdinando I de' Medici a list of men condemned to the galleys, in the letter she informed Ferdinando of her post whilst her husband was away.
+In 1602, Vincenzo traveled to Flanders in search of medical treatment, leaving Eleanor in control of the duchy.
+She sent the news of her post to Ferdinando I de' Medici, in a letter also containing a list of men condemned to the galleys.

 During the winter of 1603–1604, Galileo visited the Mantuan court in an effort to obtain a position there, and was offered a salary, but could not agree on the terms with Vincenzo, who instead presented Galileo with a gold chain and two silver dishes.
 In 1606, Eleanor accompanied her daughter Margherita to Lorraine for her marriage to Duke Henry.